dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/iis/index.md

 ## Configuration sections of web.config

-Configuration sections of ASP.NET 4.x apps in *web.config* aren't used by ASP.NET Core apps for configuration:
+Configuration sections of ASP.NET apps in *web.config* aren't used by ASP.NET Core apps for configuration:

 * `<system.web>`
 * `<appSettings>`
 * `<connectionStrings>`
 * `<location>`

 ASP.NET Core apps are configured using other configuration providers.
-For more information, see [Configuration](xref:fundamentals/configuration/index).
+For more information, see [Configuration](xref:fundamentals/configuration/index) and [.NET Core run-time configuration settings](dotnet/core/run-time-config/)

 ## Application Pools